 My Husband And I: No Place Like Home (1987)

-It’s not often that giving an ensemble player in a popular but defunct sitcom their own all-new series actually works, but it was a strategy that ITV tried repeatedly throughout the seventies and eighties.
+It’s not often that giving an ensemble player in a popular but now defunct sitcom their own all-new series actually works, but it was nonetheless a strategy that ITV attempted repeatedly throughout the seventies and eighties.
 When the bafflingly enduring That’s My Boy came to an end in 1986, the writers wasted no time in installing Mollie Sugden in a new workplace-set sitcom, playing the head of an advertising agency who has to hire her husband – played by her real-life husband William Moore – as a new doorman.
-To be fair, this was quite a strong premise for a sitcom, but it seems that nobody remembered to put any jokes in.
+To be fair, this was a strong premise for a sitcom, but it seems that nobody remembered to put any jokes in.
 Or anything at all really.

 Nora and George Powers have just come back from holiday in Spain.
 They idly muse on how nice it would be to live there, which is overheard by one of the women in the office, so they have to pretend that they’re going to emigrate out of politeness but then they don’t.
 And that’s it.